-Risk segmentation and adverse selection in the health care field are particularly problematic because information to accurately judge the quality of a provider, and thus ostensibly to accurately estimate his or her risk of a malpractice claim, is sparse.
+Risk segmentation and adverse selection in the health care field are particularly problematic because information to judge accurately the quality of a provider, and thus ostensibly to estimate accurately his or her risk of a malpractice claim, is sparse.
 Some of this is due to past public policy choices, which have resulted in few mechanisms to track the quality of health care, but some is also due to the inherent difficulties in doing this tracking.
-It can be very difficult to distinguish a physician with higher malpractice liability due to poor skills from one with high skills, but sicker patients and more difficult cases.
+It can be very difficult to distinguish between a physician with poor skills and one with high skills who takes on sicker patients and more difficult cases.
 Both may have poor patient outcomes but without a careful examination of the incoming patient population, which is rarely practicable to undertake, an insurer is likely to charge both physicians similar rates.
 Risk segmentation in medical malpractice insurance is generally based on geographic area and specialty type, but relatively little is based on some measure of provider quality or on malpractice claims history.

-One of the particular aspects of the historical evolution of the medical malpractice insurance market, which is discussed in greater detail below, has been the growth in small insurers, particularly provider-owned companies.
+One of the particular aspects of the historical evolution of the medical malpractice insurance market, which is discussed in greater detail below, has been the proliferation of small insurers, particularly provider-owned companies.
 This success runs contrary to one of the theoretical fundamentals of insurance, namely spreading risk across as wide a base as possible.
-A small, provider-owned company transfers risk away from individual physicians or other health care providers, but still leaves the risk to the company itself more concentrated relative to a bigger, shareholderowned company.
+A small, provider-owned company transfers risk away from individual physicians or other health care providers, but still leaves the risk to the company itself more concentrated relative to a bigger, shareholder-owned company.